 The field of management has emerged out as one of the most popular career choice among students today.
-However there are various types of management courses that are taught in different modes such as Regular MBA, Part-time MBA, distance learning MBA, Executive MBA and Online MBA.
-The current scenario is such that majority of young graduates want to pursue an MBA degree however, when it comes to deciding which specialisation and what mode they are faced with dense clouds of confusion.
+However, there are various types of management courses that are taught in different modes such as Regular MBA, Part-time MBA, distance learning MBA, Executive MBA and Online MBA.
+The current scenario is such that majority of young graduates want to pursue an MBA degree.
+But, when it comes to deciding which specialisation and what mode they are faced with dense clouds of confusion.

 There are many factors that come into factor when considering which MBA course is best suited to you, before venturing to pursue any management course.
 Like for example, for a working professional, Executive MBA is more beneficial as it is a one year course that is designed specifically for people with quite a few years of work experience.

 So, if you are one of those people who wish to pursue a management degree but confused as to which what type or kind would be best suited for your needs, then this article might help you answer some of your queries and make a well-informed decision.

 What is the difference between PGDM & MBA?

 'What is the difference between an MBA and PGDM' is one of the most often raised queries of MBA aspirants.
 And not to mention that it often leads to a lot of confusion among students.
 According to Indian university rules, only registered and recognized Universities are allowed to offer post-graduate masters degrees while all other institutes that do not enjoy affiliation of any university can offer only post graduate diploma degrees.
 This is where the problem of MBA v PGDM originates.

 MBA translates to Masters of Business Administration, which is a post-graduate master’s degree and, therefore, it can only be awarded by a college or an institute affiliated to a recognized Indian university.